discretize/discretize-guides/fractals/nightmare/index.md

 <Tips>
     <Tip specialization="chronomancer">Due to the <Instability name="No Pain, No Gain"/> mistlock instability, run <Skill id="10267"/> for the entire fractal or you can use a Spellbraker.<br/>Also run <Skill id="29519"/> for the stronger defiance bars.
 Use it immediately on the last assault knight spawning at 25% of MAMA's health.<br/>Time your distortions for key attacks like MAMA's spinning and triple shockwave (&lt;33%), but remember the internal 5s cooldown and 300 yard range of group distortion on <Trait id="1852"/>.<br/>Take <Skill id="21750"/> to immediately recharge your phantasms for the adds, especially for <Skill id="10267"/> to immediately remove the boons.</Tip>
-    <Tip specialization="warrior">For the entire fractal, remember to place your banners at the boss before doing <Command name="gg"/> as they will continue to exist through death.
+    <Tip specialization="warrior">For the entire fractal, remember to place your banners at the boss before doing `/gg` as they will continue to exist through death.
 This way, you can keep them up permanently even without <Effect name="alacrity"/>.</Tip>
     <Tip specialization="druid">If you have problems with incoming damage, swap <Skill id="12497"/> with <Skill id="12495"/> to grant <Boon name="protection"/> to the party.<br/><Skill id="31639"/> from your Electric Wyvern pet deals enormous defiance bar damage to the bosses, they all have a large hitbox.</Tip>
 </Tips>